thingsboard/thingsboard.github.io/docs/iot-gateway/install/docker-installation.md

 Click the **Docker QuickStart** icon to launch a pre-configured **Docker Toolbox** terminal.

-Execute the following command from the folder containing the **docker-compose.yaml** file to start the Gateway:
+Start the Gateway by executing the following command from the folder containing the **docker-compose.yaml** file in the Terminal:

 ```
 docker compose up